statengeneraal/laws-markdown/verdrag/internationaal/verdrag/tegen/doping/in/sport/BWBV0001829/README.md

 ####Non-approved substances

-Any pharmacological substance which is not addressed by any of the subsequent sections of the List and with no current approval by any governmental regulatory health authority for human therapeutic use (e.g. drugs under pre-clinical or clinical development or discontinued, designer drugs, substances approved only for veterinary use) is prohibited at all times.
+Any pharmacological substance which is not addressed by any of the subsequent sections of the *List *and with no current approval by any governmental regulatory health authority for human therapeutic use (e.g drugs under pre-clinical or clinical development or discontinued, designer drugs, substances approved only for veterinary use) is prohibited at all times.

 ### S1